Carmichaels Area High School art students create sculpture from reused plastic

 White said her classes have worked on projects with other organizations in the past and said she would love to do more partnerships in future classes.

-The art show will be at the Carmichaels Area High School today, and will be open to the public from 6 to 8 p.m.
-Along with the assemblage, other artwork created throughout the school year will be on display.
+The art show was held at the Carmichaels Area High School on May 13; along with the assemblage, other artwork created throughout the school year was on display.

 (0) comments